Convergence of weak-SINDy Surrogate Models: A general formulation of SINDy-type techniques

 where $\ip{\cdot}{\cdot}$ denotes the $L^2$ inner product on $[a,b]$.
 In matrix form, Eq.~\eqref{eq:wSINDy} is written as

 where the entries of $\bm{b}$ can be computed using integration by parts, i.e.,

 under the assumption that $\{\psi_k\}_{k=0}^K$ have compact support in $[a,b]$.
-Therefore, the weak-SINDy method avoids direct computations of $\dot{x}$ by invoking $\dot{\psi_k}$, the derivatives of the test function, which is often known a priori.
+Therefore, the weak-SINDy method avoids direct computations of $\dot{x}$ by invoking $\dot{\psi_k}$, the derivative of the test function, which is often known a priori.

+\begin{remark} While not the main focus of the paper, it should be noted that inaccuracies in the numerical approximations of the inner products will perturb both $\bm{G}$ and $\bm{b}$ and affect the final weights $\bm{w}$.
+For a reference on peturbed least squares problems see \cite{WEI1990177}. \end{remark}

 \paragraph{Occupation kernel method} The basic form of the operator-theoretic technique developed in \cite{rosenfeld2019occupation, SCC.Rosenfeld.Kamalapurkar.ea2019a} is similar to weak-SINDy.
 Given $x(t)$, $\forall t\in[a,b]$ and a set of test functions $\{\psi_k\}_{k=0}^K$, the occupation kernel method solves